crystallabs/event_handler/README.md

 `RemoveHandlerEvent` - Event emitted whenever a handler is removed from any event, including itself.

-`AnyEvent` - Event emitted on every other event.
+`AnyEvent` - Event emitted on any event.
 Adding a handler for this event allows listening for all emitted events and their arguments.

 `ExceptionEvent` - Event used for emitting exceptions.
 If an exception is emitted using this event and there are no handlers subscribed to it, the exception will instead be raised.
-Usefulness of this event in the system core is still being evaluated.
+Appropriateness of this event in the system core is still being evaluated.

 When `AddHandlerEvent` and `RemoveHandlerEvent` are emitted, they invoke their handlers with the `Wrapper` object.
-A wrapper object for each handler is implicitly created on every `on`, and in addition to providing access to the handlers themselves, wrappers also contain the values of arguments used during handler subscription (values of `once?`, `async?`, and `at`).
+A wrapper object is implicitly created around a handler on every `on`, and in addition to the handler itself it contains the values of handler's subscription options (values of `once?`, `async?`, and `at`).
 This allows listeners on these meta events full insight into the added handlers and their settings.

 ## API documentation